“Do Fringe Benefits Have to Show Up on a W-2?” 2025–2026 Year-End Payroll Compliance Checklist

-Mistakes such as “We thought it was nontaxable” or “Payroll never added the imputed income” can trigger late deposits, amended returns, or even IRS penalties.
+“We thought it was nontaxable.”
+“Payroll never added the imputed income.”

 1️⃣ How Fringe Benefits Relate to the W-2

-Fringe benefits are considered compensation unless the Internal Revenue Code specifically excludes them.
+Fringe benefits are treated as compensation unless federal tax law specifically excludes them.

-That means fringe benefits and Form W-2 are inseparable.
-Employers must correctly classify each benefit.
+In plain terms: fringe benefits and Form W-2 are inseparable.
+Employers must classify each benefit correctly and feed it into payroll.

 - Taxable Fringe Benefits → included in W-2 wages (Box 1, and usually Boxes 3 & 5)

-- Nontaxable Fringe Benefits → excluded if they meet IRS requirements
+- Nontaxable Fringe Benefits → excluded only if IRS requirements are met

-To avoid year-end surprises, employers should integrate fringe benefit planning with payroll reporting, withholding, and deposit schedules.
+To avoid year-end surprises, employers should align fringe benefit planning with payroll reporting, withholding, and deposit schedules—not “fix it later in December.”

 2️⃣ Taxable vs Nontaxable Fringe Benefits — Payroll Treatment

-Payroll treatment depends on whether the benefit is taxable, partially taxable, or fully excluded from income.
+Payroll treatment depends on whether the benefit is taxable, partially taxable, or excluded.

 - Excess transit or parking benefits above IRS limits